John F. Kennedy International Airport: Physical plant

 JFK is supplied with electricity by the Kennedy International Airport Power Plant, owned and operated by Calpine Corporation.
 The natural gas-fired electric cogeneration facility uses two General Electric LM6000 gas turbine engines to supply a total of 110 megawatts, which is purchased by the Port Authority for airport operations.
 Excess energy is also sold to the New York Independent System Operator.
 The 45,000 ft2 facility was authorized in 1990, designed by RMJM, and first entered commercial service in February 1995.

 Heating and cooling for all of JFK's passenger terminals is provided by a co-located Central Heating and Refrigeration Plant (CHRP) in conjunction with a Thermal Distribution System (TDS) that entered service in August 1994.
 Waste heat from the power plant powers two heat recovery steam generators and a 25-megawatt steam turbine, which in turn run chillers to generate 28,000 tons of refrigeration, or heat exchangers to create 225 million Btu/hour.

 Aviation ground service

 Aircraft service facilities include seven aircraft hangars, an engine overhaul building, a 32 e6USgal aircraft fuel storage facility, and a truck garage.
 Fixed-base operation service for general aviation flights is provided by Modern Aviation, which possesses the airport's exclusive helipad.

-Other facilities
+Support buildings

 The airport hosts an extensive array of administrative, government, and air cargo support buildings.
 In 2002, the New York metropolitan area accounted for 18 percent of import (and over 24 percent of all) air cargo volume in the nation.
 At that time, JFK itself was reported to have 4.5 million ft^{2} (418,064 m^{2}) of warehouse space with another 434,000 ft2 under construction.